 Favored fishing areas change over time with fluctuations in fish populations and communities, preferred target species, or fishing modes and styles.
 Popular fishing sites are characterized by relative ease of access (most recreational fishing trips occur in state waters), ability to anchor or secure the boat, and abundant presence of target fish.
 Impacts on commercial and recreational fishing may result when Navy activities restrict access to fishing areas or if Navy activities cause fish to abandon a popular fishing site.
-Refer to Section 3.6.3.1.1.3 (Physiological Stress) in Section 3.6 (Fishes) for analysis and discussion of potential population-level impacts Navy training and testing may have on fishes.
+Refer to Section 3.6.3.1.1.4 (Physiological Stress) in Section 3.6 (Fishes) for analysis and discussion of potential population-level impacts Navy training and testing may have on fishes.
 The Navy strives to conduct its operations in a manner compatible with commercial and recreational ocean users by minimizing temporary access restrictions.
-Notices to Mariners allow commercial and recreational fishing boats to adjust their routes to avoid temporary restricted areas.
-Given the size of the Study Area, the opportunities for Navy activities to interfere with commercial and recreational fishing are minimal because the majority of fishing would occur closer to the shore.
+Notices to Mariners allow commercial and recreational fishing are minimal because the majority of fishing would occur closer to the shore.
 Because the proposed activities would not lead to a noticeable change in Navy presence, and because the proposed locations for these activities do not differ much from historical use, it is unlikely that commercial and recreational fishing activities would be noticeably affected by Navy activities requiring area restrictions.